Nancy Lieberman: National team career

-Lieberman played with the team at the 1979 Pan American games in San Juan, Puerto Rico.
+Lieberman played with the team at the 1979 Pan American Games in San Juan, Puerto Rico.
 Although the team easily won most of their games, they lost to Cuba, 91–86, and received the silver medal.

 In 1980, Lieberman earned a slot on the 1980 Olympic team, but withdrew from the squad in support of U.S. President Jimmy Carter's boycott of the 1980 Summer Olympics in Moscow.
 She failed to make the final roster for the 1990 Goodwill Games and the 1992 Olympics.

 Coaching career

 WNBA

-In 1998, Lieberman was hired as general manager and head coach of the WNBA's Detroit Shock.
-She coached for three seasons.
-After leaving the Shock, Lieberman worked as a women's basketball analyst on ESPN.
+In 1998, Lieberman was hired as general manager and head coach of the Detroit Shock.
+She coached for three seasons, leading the team to a winning record (17–13) in their inaugural season.
+After being fired after the 2000 season, Lieberman worked as a women's basketball analyst for ESPN.

 NBA G League

 In November 2009, Lieberman became the coach of the Texas Legends in the NBA Development League (now NBA G League), an affiliate of the Dallas Mavericks, thus becoming the first woman to coach a professional men's basketball team.
 The team began play in November 2010.
 She later moved to a front office position with the Legends before joining Fox Sports Oklahoma as an analyst for the Oklahoma City Thunder studio show, Thunder Live.